ucb-bar/hammer/e2e/README.md

 ### Flow Customization

-If at any point you would like to use custom config files (that will overwrite any previous configs), assign the `extra` Make variable to a space-separated list of these files.
+If at any point you would like to use custom config files (that will override any previous configs), assign the `extra` Make variable to a space-separated list of these files.
 For example, to run the `test` design with `sky130` through the commercial flow, but run LVS with Cadence Pegasus instead of the default Siemens Calibre, simply run the following: